 When asked open-ended questions, answer concisely and honestly, and then be quiet.
-My trick is to bring a water bottle with me.
+My first interviewing tip is to bring a water bottle with me.
 I take a sip when I finish an answer or during that awkward silence.
 It helps the moment pass and allows me to collect my thoughts.

 Every interview includes, “Do you have any questions for us?”
 To prepare, look up the company’s mission statement and their annual letter to investors, and dig into upper management on LinkedIn.
 Base your questions on that fact-finding mission.
 If you still come up empty, craft questions that are thoughtful and demonstrate that you did your research – even if you already know the answers.